PureStorage-OpenConnect/ansible-playbook-examples/README.rst

 The ``api_version`` is recommended to be the highest version supported by your FlashArray's current Purity code version.
-You can check which API version is deployed with your version of Purity by using the reference table in the Pure Storage support website.
+You can check which API version is deployed with your version of Purity by using the reference table in the Pure Storage support website (https://support.purestorage.com/FlashArray/PurityOE/REST_API/REST_API_Reference_Guides).
+You can also get the Reference Guide for your ReastAPI version to help you develop more Playbooks.

-The ``array_token`` get be obtained from your FlashArray for specific users using the GUI interface in System -> Users -> API Tokens and select Showe API Token from the gear icon next to the user you require the token for.
+The ``array_token`` get be obtained from your FlashArray for specific users using the GUI interface in **System -> Users -> API Tokens** and select **Show API Token** from the gear icon next to the user you require the token for.
 You may also obtain the token using the get-token.yaml playbook example in this repo in which you must provide a valid username and password.